ahmad-PH/ahmadph-personal-website/content/home/experience.md

   date_start = "2023-03-27"
   date_end = ""
   description = """
-  • Implementing new features and fixing reported bugs in the core software product, using Java.
-  • Pitched the idea for, planned, and implemented a tool to boost developer productivity by improving a commonly used workflow, earning positive feedback from various levels of the organization.
+  Implementing new features and fixing reported bugs in the core software product.
+Pitched the idea for, planned, and implemented a tool to boost developer productivity by improving a commonly used workflow, earning positive feedback from various levels of the organization.
   """

 [[experience]]